rudidude86/gura-lang.github.io/documents/Mapping-Process.md

 1. Implicit Mapping can handle any type of objects other than number.

    Consider a function `g(str)` that takes a string and returns a result after converting alphabet characters in the string to upper case.
    When you call it with a single value, it will return one result.

         str = 'hello'
         x = g(str)
         // x is 'HELLO'

-   If you call it with a list of string, it will return a list of results after Implicit Mapping works.
+   You can call it with a list of string to get a list of results by using Implicit Mapping feature.

         strs = ['hello', 'Gura', 'world']
         x = g(strs)
         // x is ['HELLO', 'GURA', 'WORLD']

 2. Implicit Mapping can operate with an iterator as well.